Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Replicas plus HCIZ, revamped

 \section{Replicas plus HCIZ, revamped}

-The goal is to compute the asymptotic free entropy by the replica method \cite{mezard1987spin}, a powerful approach from spin glasses also used in machine learning \cite{engel2001statistical}, combined with the HCIZ integral.
+The goal is to compute the asymptotic free entropy by the replica method \cite{mezard1987spin}, a powerful approach from spin glass theory also used in machine learning \cite{engel2001statistical}, combined with the HCIZ integral.
 We focus first on the derivation of the results for the shallow case $L=1$ which comes with its own set of difficulties due to the presence of $\mu_2\neq 0$ in $\sigma$.
-We will later move on to the deep case where, even if considering $\mu_2=0$, a different kind of difficulty will appear due to the multi-layer structure.
+We will later move on to the deep case where, even when considering $\mu_2=0$, a different kind of difficulty will appear due to the multi-layer structure.

 Our derivation is based on three key ingredients.

 $(i)$ The first ingredient is a Gaussian ansatz on the replicated post-activations, which generalises Conjecture~3.1 of~\cite{cui2023bayes}, now proved in~\cite{camilli2025inforeduction}, where it is specialised to the case of linearly many data ($n=\Theta(d)$).
 To obtain this generalisation, we will write the kernel arising from the covariance of the post-activations as an infinite series of scalar OPs derived from the expansion of the activation function in the Hermite basis, following an approach recently devised in~\cite{aguirre2024RF} in the context of the random feature model (see also \cite{hu2024asymptotics} and \cite{10.1214/20-AOS1990}).